influoai-prog/demomatebase/README.md

 ### Funding Test Wallets

 1. Install Coinbase Smart Wallet or connect a wallet that supports Base.
-2. Fund the universal account with Base Sepolia ETH using the [Base Sepolia faucet](https://docs.base.org/tools/network-faucets).
+2. Use the **Fund Wallet** dialog to copy your deposit address, request Base Sepolia USDC via the built-in faucet (requires CDP credentials), or jump to the public faucet docs.
 3. Connect in the checkout flow; the app provisions a Sub Account and requests auto spend permissions for the buffered order total.

 ### Simulating Purchases